Autocar India

 Maruti Suzuki: 1,58,509 units sold

 India’s largest carmaker, Maruti Suzuki, recorded nearly 12.5 percent YoY growth in retail sales last month.
-Maruti Suzuki’s market share also increased slightly – 38.83 percent in April 2025 to 38.91 percent in April 2026.
-The Dzire and Ertiga remain top sellers for Maruti Suzuki, and the brand has also seen greater demand in the small car segment as of late.
+Its market share also increased slightly from 38.83 percent in April 2025 to 38.91 percent in April 2026.
+The Dzire and Ertiga remain top sellers for Maruti, which has been seeing greater demand in the small-car segment of late.

 Tata: 57,688 units sold

 Slotting into a distant second place is Tata with 57,688 units retailed in April 2026 – a 27.8 percent YoY increase.
-Market share for Tata also jumped from 12.43 percent in April 2025 to 14.16 percent last month.
-The recently-launched Punch facelift and Nexon continue to sell in strong quantities, and Tata’s EV models recorded healthy growth too.
+Market share for Tata also rose from 12.43 percent in April 2025 to 14.16 percent last month.
+The recently launched Punch facelift and Nexon continue to sell in strong quantities, and Tata’s EV models recorded healthy growth, too.

 Mahindra: 55,236 units sold